 Midi Rock Festival

-The Midi Music Festival---a four-day affair held fir a long times at Hadian Park in Beijing---is China’s oldest and most ambitious rock, funk, punk and techno music festival.
-It began in 2000 as a recital for students of the Midi School of Music, run by the festival’s organizer, Zhang Fan, and has grown into something of a cultural phenomenon.
+The Midi Music Festival — a four-day affair held for a long times at Hadian Park in Beijing — is China’s oldest and most ambitious rock, funk, punk and techno music festival.
+It began in 1997 as a recital for students of the Midi School of Music and a platform for indie groups, run by the festival’s organizer, Zhang Fan, and has grown into something of a cultural phenomenon.
 Andrew Jacobs wrote in the New York Times In the years when it hasn’t been shut down by the authorities, the event has drawn tens of thousands to a Beijing park with dozens of bands and a freewheeling atmosphere of young sophisticates, pimple-faced thrasher rock enthusiasts and a smattering of angry nationalists who like their music loud and rough.”

 Many of China’s top rock groups have performed at the Midi Festival.
 Some young people travel by train 20 hours to get to Beijing and sleep in parks so they can take in the bands.
 The 7th edition of the festival in 2006 featured 40 bands and dozens of DJs, some of whom spit beer in the air and swore at the audience.
 Even though the event attracts sponsors like Gibson and Motorola, the festival generally loses about $25,000.
 Another big event is the Lijiang Snow Mountain Music Festival, which has been called “China’s Woodstock.”
 See Festivals Explaining what the Midi Music Festival is all about Qiao Yi wrote in the Global Times: “A. Having a rollicking time with more than 100 bands from home and abroad; B. Having fun with friends and family on bright, sunny day; C. Lying on the lawn and drinking cheap beer.” “t is not only a music festival for young people.
 You can see mums push stroller among tattooed twenty-something young men.
 Middle-aged men sip beer and cheer with hard-core metalheads,” says Wang Guan, a photographer in Beijng, who has participated in Midi Music Festival since 2000.
 [Source: Qiao Yi, Global Times, April 28, 2009]

+The Midi Festival has often been marred with last minute cancellations and venue changes because of apparent safety and noise concerns.In 2008, Midi Music Festival was supposed to be the biggest on record, comprising 100 local bands and 30 visiting acts.
+However, just when all 30 foreign performers got their performance permits from the local culture authority, Midi was postponed due to the Olympic security concern.
 In 2009, the Midi Music Festival was move from Beijing to Zhenjiang, Jiangsu province, two hours rail ride outside of Shanghai.
-It was the first time the event---then in its 10th year---was held outside of Beijing.
+It was the first time the event — then in its 10th year — was held outside of Beijing.
 Not just that, the number of performers too has shrunk, from more than 100 to 30, with 20 of them from China and the rest from outside.
 Alhough the festival was headlined led by China’s rock godfather Cui Jian and famed rock band Miserable Faith, the Reflector and Twisted Machine and featured DJs from Beijing, Shanghai, Hong Kong, France, Japan and Germany, Midi fans were shocked that an event so intrinsic to Beijing culture was held somewhere else.